A 1000 Splendid Suns

 It’s a tough scenario to imagine, since we have it so easy in the west in comparison, but I’ve had enough brushes in India with male patriarchy and even female subservience to know its a stark reality.

-We’re far from perfect, but thank goodness I have someone by my side Titus Maz who doesn’t in any way or form interfere with my creativity or voice, especially as I continue on my film journey that contains a strong theme of female empowerment – as depicted in my work-in-progress script, “A Woman’s Voice.”
+Back to continuing my own film journey that contains a strong theme of female empowerment – as depicted in my work-in-progress script, “A Woman’s Voice.”

 Keep flexing those vocal chords, Women & Men who support the cause!!